New Standard Issued for ASTM Phase I Environmental Site Assessment

 Inclusion of Maps and Photographs

-ASTM E1527-21 makes it clear that photographs and a subject property map illustrating the boundaries of
+ASTM E1527-21 makes it clear that photographs and a subject property map illustrating the boundaries of the subject property shall be included in all Phase I ESA Reports.

 Optional Emerging Contaminant Review